ArcadeTV/BLT/README.md

 The toggler pad on the pcb goes to a switch that connects to GND.
 This will trigger the switching process and visual feedback can be added by an optional 2-color-LED.
 Buttons 5 and 6 are not involved.

+#### Microcontroller:
+Please mind that the ATtiny84 microcontroller needs to be programmed with the provided hex file.

+#### PCB
+Use the provided gerber files to order your pcb from your favorite manufacturer.
+Eagle source files for editing also exist in this repository.

+#### Installation
+Populate the pcb after programming the ATtiny microcontroller.
+Connect the lines coming from your supergun or jamma harness to the pads marked with IN.
+Connect the button-lines to the pads marked OUT.
+Connect a switch to the toggler-pad on the upper right of the pcb that connects to GND upon being pressed.
+Install a 2-color-LED as you see fit.
+(Adjust R1 and R2 according to your LED specs)

 ```
 Layout #1 (Street Fighter Style):